abdelshafy/mi9Test/README.md

 ```

 ##### Output
-Is the valid output when applciaiton returns OK status code :
+Is the valid output when application returns OK status code :
 ```
     /// <summary>
     /// The response type. includes image, slug and title.